AndrewPrifer/react-three-editable/README.md

 `options.localStorageNamespace: string = ''`: allows you to namespace the key used for automatically persisting the editor state in development.
 Useful if you're working on multiple projects at the same time and you don't want one project overwriting the other.

-`options.enablePersistence: boolean = true`: sets whether to a enable persistence of not.
+`options.enablePersistence: boolean = true`: sets whether to enable persistence or not.

 ## Object types